-It's a good idea to get familiar with the currency used and payment methods available in Colombia before you plan vacation activities like whale watching in the Pacific, snorkeling in Providencia and Santa Catalina, boating on the Caño Cristales river, or a visit to the wonderful Coffee Belt; that way, you'll have peace of mind and avoid any last-minute issues.
+It's a good idea to get familiar with the currency used and payment methods available in Colombia before you plan vacation activities like whale watching in the Pacific, snorkeling in Providencia and Santa Catalina, boating on the Caño Cristales river, or a visit to the wonderful Coffee Cultural Landscape; that way, you'll have peace of mind and avoid any last-minute issues.

 Use this currency converter when you need it!
 Dollar to peso, pound to peso, euro to peso, and more.